What Is a Retail Display?

 • Fixtures: Clear shelf dividers, gravity-fed coolers.

-• Planogram Tip: Group by category (milk, cheese, yogurt), then by brand.
+• Planogram Tip: Group products by category (e.g., milk, cheese, yogurt), then by brand.
 Eye-level for premium SKUs, lower for bulk.

 Diary product display